 Black Tea During Pregnancy: Safe Or Unsafe?

 Up to 300 mg of caffeine consumption is considered as safe during pregnancy.
 That equates to 2–3, 8-oz cups.
 Thus, limiting yourself to 2–3 cups of black tea a day is generally regarded as safe.
 It is important to know that other foods like chocolate, cola, and coffee also contain caffeine in them.
-So calculating your caffeine intake per day considering the consumption of all these foods is necessary.
+So calculating your caffeine intake per

 However, if your consumption exceeds this range, you might be putting yourself and the baby at various risks mentioned below.